twitter/finatra/source/user-guide/json/index.markdown

 ## Validation Framework
 ===============================

 We provide a simple validation framework inspired by [JSR-330](https://github.com/google/guice/wiki/JSR330).
-Our framework integrates with our custom `case class` deserializer to efficiently apply per field validations as request parsing is performed.
-The following validations are included, and additional validations can be provided:
+The validations framework integrates with the custom `case class` deserializer to efficiently apply per field validations as request parsing is performed.
+The following validations are included (and additional validations can be easily provided):

 * CountryCode
 * FutureTime